felixagbavor/bmes_550/README.md

 # Project
-This is an image analysis project with the prime aim of augmenting CT image scans of pulmonary fibrosis so as to make the CT images 'ready' for machine learning classification.
-Augmentation of the image we believe can help current doctors to diagnosis the disease easily as Chest CT scans in their generic form are hard to read by doctors.
-The project will consist of a web interface for users to upload chest CT scans where they are processed and the augmented image shown on a results page. the users can always come back to check previous processed images as they will be stored in a table.
+This is an image analysis project with the objective of augmenting CT image scans of pulmonary fibrosis to make them 'ready' for machine learning classification or other computational analysis.
+Augmentation of the image can help clinicians more easily diagnosis the disease as chest CT scans in their original form are hard to read.
+The project will consist of a web interface for users to upload chest CT scans which are then processed and shown on a results page.

-This table will hold the file paths to each of the uploaded and processed files.
-The files will be grouped by a username field that can be used to retrieve a set of file paths.
-The username and file name (will need to append the data directory path) will be passed by the user and into a php script that will call the the update/select statments.
+The users can retrieve previously processed images, whose file paths are stored in a SQLite database along with the upload date and time and the user.
+The files are grouped by a username field that can be used to retrieve a user's uploads.
+The username and file name will be passed by the user into a PHP script that will call the the update/select statements.
 There will be no way of dropping the files after uploading, but there will be a date and time field that will allow for sorting.

 ### Project Files
 - **ct_ui.php:** this is the main web interface that the user sees. it has a form for uploading and retrival of CT images.